 - British Elbow & Shoulder Surgery - 2003

-- EFORT European federation of orthopaedics and traumatology - 2003
+- European Federation of Orthopaedics and Traumatology (EFORT) - 2003

 Awards and Travel Grants

-I received this grant after devising a tool for Abductor Pollices Brevis strength measurement.
-A prospective double blind study on abductor strength in patients with carpal tunnel syndrome was then started..
-This is still on going and now has 176 patients.
-The preliminary results have been presented on both sides of Atlantic.
-In UK in British society of the surgery of hand.
-In USA in American Academy meeting.
+I received this grant after devising a tool for Abductor Pollicis Brevis strength measurement.
+A prospective double-blind study on abductor strength in patients with carpal tunnel syndrome was then started.
+This is still ongoing and now has 176 patients.
+The preliminary results have been presented on both sides of the Atlantic: in UK, in the British Society of the Surgery of the Hand, in USA, in American Academy meeting.

-In 1999 I visited and worked at Zurich university Hospital.
-This was for period of one month with Professor Viktor Myer in Department of Plastic & Hand Surgery.
-I gained valuable micro-vascular surgery expertise by using hospital’s animal lab.
-(Micro-vascular surgery training)£600
+In 1999, I visited and worked at Zurich University Hospital.
+This was for a period of one month with Professor Viktor Myer in the Department of Plastic & Hand Surgery.
+I gained valuable micro-vascular surgery expertise by using the hospital's animal lab.
+(Micro-vascular surgery training) £600.

 Fellowships in Training